About The Alliance

 Our team empowered Student-Athletes to be a positive influence in the hallways and social groups at their school, giving them information and inspiration to lead comfortably and confidently as true athletic leaders and champions.

 John knows firsthand what it is like to be bullied and the physical and emotional toll it takes on a student.
-Looking at him now, you may not believe it, but John wasn’t always big enough to stand up to his bullies.
-In his beginning years of High School he faced bullying almost everyday.
-John faced it all, being pushed and punched in the hallways or when the teachers weren’t looking.
+Looking at him now, you may not believe it, but John wasn’t always big enough or confident enough to stand up to his bullies.
+In his beginning years of High School, John faced bullying almost everyday.
+He faced all types of bullying, being pushed and punched in the hallways or when the teachers weren’t looking, being cornered in the locker room and called to fight, thrown to the ground and kicked.
 If he ever got nice clothes, they would be ruined or stolen.
 Many times he would have his money stolen.
-The two worst were false rumors spread about him, and his bullies waiting for him after school.
+The two worst types of bullying for John were false rumors spread about him, and his bullies waiting for him after school to harrass him and many times beat him up.

 John got in trouble for missing a lot of school growing up.
 However, he teachers never realized that it wasn’t because he was lazy, or didn’t like school.
 Many times it was because he was too afraid to even go.
 John knew the torment that was awaiting him in the hallways and classrooms and chose the sanctuary of his own home instead.